 Modex BCDB, an ideal partner for academic institutions

 Blockchain solutions present themselves as a valuable asset to any company and institution which operates with a database system.
 The problem is that they aren’t affordable, and if implemented poorly can do more harm than good.
 This is especially available for academic institutions which have amassed large quantities of data over the decades.
-To make use of a revolutionary technology such as blockchain, institutions need to scout for blockchain experts which are few and number and charge considerable fees for their services.
+To make use of a revolutionary technology such as blockchain, institutions need to scout for blockchain experts, who are few and charge considerable fees for their services.
 Even if the funds are available to seal the deal with a team of experts, most solutions present on the market provide a rigid approach, in the sense that they construct a custom framework from the ground up.
 The problem with this approach is that it is time-consuming, and not cost-effective.

 Currently, the majority of blockchain solutions present on the market are oriented towards blockchain as a service, limiting themselves to a rigid view and application of the technology.
 A company or the CTO of a company can come to the realization, after a bit of study that their business can solve several issues and streamline back-end processes by implementing blockchain.
 The problem is that in order for a company to implement blockchain technology only through its own tech team, they need to invest a significant amount of time and resources to study what type of blockchain is most suited for their needs, and commence a lengthy process of learning the development specificity of the respective blockchain, as well as scouting for developers proficient in the technology.